-My hometown of Toronto has been a great place for world class startups to grow and flourish, and I’ve been fortunate to spend the majority of my career across three of the best ones.
+My hometown of Toronto has been a great place for world-class startups to grow and flourish, and I’ve been fortunate to spend the majority of my career across four of the best ones.
 The journey of working with amazing entrepreneurs and building out sales teams has meant a great deal of hiring and put me in touch with all types of sales professionals.

 Inertia, the resistance of an object to any change in its state of motion, can be the death knell for a startup.
 Inertia makes people or organizations tend to do exactly what they’ve always done in terms of investment, technology, or process.
-That’s why the most effective sales people in these environments are the ones that are able to challenge, educate, enlighten, support, and lead their customers to a new experience.
+That’s why the most effective salespeople in these environments are the ones that are able to muster a high degree of conviction in their solution.
+To challenge, educate, enlighten, support, and lead their customers to a new experience.

-Early on at our last startup, Rypple, I connected with Mark Roberge, then the VP of Sales (now Chief Revenue Officer) at Hubspot.
+Early on at my third startup, I connected with Mark Roberge, then the VP of Sales at Hubspot (and now the author of one of my top sales reads).
 Having a business consisting largely of super-smart MIT grads, Mark’s perspective on the scientific approach they used to determine which characteristics correlated most consistently with top sales performance was amazing.
 Number one on their list: coachability.
 To this day I’ve found the importance placed on this trait to be extremely well-founded.

 Coachability speaks to the candidate’s ability to listen, and both understand and externalize knowledge quickly.
 After all, in the world of complex sales the last thing you want is a sales rep who executes the same play and talk track regardless of the information and queues they’re getting from the customer.
 This is especially important in a startup environment where the process and playbook are constantly being refined and reps may find that sales tactics that worked just a few months ago, no longer do.